-GPS Origins (HomeDNA) DNA tests revolutionized the DNA testing industry.
-Since entering the market in 1995, GPS Origins has taken ancestral genealogy to the next level.
-Unlike most other DNA tests, GPS Origins has the technology to pinpoint the precise location of where your DNA stems from, not just the general region.
-With this technology, GPS Origins is able to track your DNA back, up to 1,000 years ago, to the exact village where your ancestors lived.
+The GPS Origins® DNA Ancestry Test has revolutionized the DNA-testing industry.
+Since entering the market in 2016, GPS Origins has taken ancestral geographical genealogy to the next level.
+Unlike most other DNA tests, GPS Origins’ next-generation technology can pinpoint the precise location of where your DNA stems from, not just the general region.
+In addition to giving full gene-pool percentages, GPS Origins is able to track your DNA back—up to 1,000 years or more ago—showing the last three locations where your DNA signature underwent significant changes, sometimes to within just a few miles.
+And the report even provides a date stamp.

 The GPS Origins sample kit